Kirkwood City Council shooting: Aftermath

-In total, Thornton killed five people and wounded two, reporter Todd Smith and Mayor Mike Swoboda, who were taken to St. John's Mercy Medical Center, the latter in critical condition.
+In total, Thornton killed five people and wounded two, reporter Todd Smith and Mayor Swoboda, who were taken to St. John's Mercy Medical Center, the latter in critical condition.
 The mayor had been shot in the lower jaw, with the bullet exiting from his cheek, and was also shot in the back of his head.
 He underwent surgery on February 7 and again on February 8, the latter surgery lasting three hours.
 Mayor Swoboda's condition was upgraded after a few days to "serious", and after two weeks to "satisfactory".
 Since then, he had begun eating soft food and talking.
 His family said that he had no memory of the shootings.
-He would need reconstructive surgery for his face; other long term health effects were unknown.
+He would need reconstructive surgery for his face; other long-term health effects were unknown.

 On April 18, Swoboda returned to city hall to briefly address the last city council meeting before the expiration of his second and (due to term limits) final term as mayor.

 Seven months later, Swoboda died on September 6, 2008, in a hospice he had entered a week earlier.
 He had also been battling cancer.

 A reporter for the local Suburban Journals, Todd Smith, was shot in the hand but released from the hospital within 24 hours.